l-ra/limesurvey/README.md

 If you delete the container simply run again the above command.
 The installation page will appear again.
 Don't worry just put the same parameters as before and limesurvey will recognize the database.

+## Config volume

+If you want to preserve config, use volume for configuration.
+First time the volume is used, configuration files are created by the app.
+Using separate volume keeps the changes between container restarts.

+    docker run -d --name limesurvey \
+       -v config:/app/application/config \
+       -v mysql:/var/lib/mysql \
+       -p 80:80 crramirez/limesurvey:latest

 ## Upload folder